ste920ven/inSync/README.md

   Once you have selected from the server, you can select as many URLs until you refresh the page.
   + Temp Solution:
      + 'notasong.mp3' has been added to the server for your convienence of selecting something arbitrary from the server.

+  + This option is not very compatible with mobile

+  + Less in sync
 2. Audio Player Issues
   + The html5 audio player tends to 'blacked-out' and become unclickable when multiple users are accessing the same mp3 src.
     The first person to log into the room usually has a functioning player while every subsequent login is blacked-out.